Gordon & Rees LLP - Responsive - Resourceful - Results

 Construction Disputes & Administration of Contract Claims

-LEED Accreditation
+LEED Accreditation/Environmental

 Transactions & Construction Counsel

-Contract drafting, review, preparation, counseling and other transactional work forms a large part of the Construction Group practice.
+Contract drafting, review, preparation, counseling and other transactional work forms a large part of GRSM's Construction Group practice.
 As construction is being planned, every project develops distinct specifications and requirements, and ideas and interests to protect.
 After a comprehensive analysis of each client's business goals and project objectives, we draft the full spectrum of construction-related contracts, such as prime, construction, design-build, teaming, and joint venture.
 Our lawyers are well versed with standard form agreements produced by the American Institute of Architects, Associated General Contractors, and the Design-Build Institute of America.
 We also review contract documents prepared by others and, when we sit down at the negotiating table, we are well equipped to achieve the best result possible for our clients.

 • Insurance: Over the last decade, the construction insurance landscape has changed dramatically due to the increased costs of general liability policies and defending claims under them.
 Many projects provide for project specific coverage commonly referred to as Owner Controlled Insurance Policies (OCIPs), which are designed to limit defense of claims to one attorney for all insureds.
 Our lawyers provide counseling and litigation prevention seminars to owners, developers and general contractors regarding insurance planning and the benefits, common pitfalls and management of Owner Controlled Insurance Policies, "wrap ups," stop loss coverage, and risk management throughout the entirety of a project.